Surif

 Surif (صوريف) is a Palestinian City in the Hebron Governorate located 25 km northwest of the city of Hebron.
-According to the Palestinian Central Bureau of Statistics census, Surif had a population of 17,650 in 2016.
+According to the Palestinian Central Bureau of Statistics census, Surif had a population of 17,287 in 2017.
 The population is entirely Muslim.

 Most of the town's 15,000 dunams is used for agriculture, in particular, olives, wheat and barley.
-There are seven mosques and four schools located in its vicinity.
+The town has seven mosques and four schools.